MicrosoftDocs/VBA-Docs/Language/Reference/User-Interface-Help/invalid-syntax-for-conditional-compiler-constant-declarations.md

 # Invalid syntax for conditional compiler constant declarations

-Entering [conditional compiler constants](../../Glossary/vbe-glossary.md#conditional-compiler-constant) in an **Options** dialog box differs from declaring[constants](../../Glossary/vbe-glossary.md#constant) in code.
+Entering [conditional compiler constants](../../Glossary/vbe-glossary.md#conditional-compiler-constant) in an **Options** dialog box differs from declaring [constants](../../Glossary/vbe-glossary.md#constant) in code.
 This error has the following cause and solution:

 - You used improper syntax when entering a constant declaration in the in an **Options** dialog box.
 The only valid syntax is a simple assignment of an integer value to the [identifier](../../Glossary/vbe-glossary.md#identifier).
 Make sure the syntax for the entry is as follows, with each constant separated by a colon (**:**):

   ```vb
   constantname= [{+ | - }]integervalue: [{+ | - }]constantname=integervalue  [...]

   ```

 For additional information, select the item in question and press F1 (in Windows) or HELP (on the Macintosh).